(615) 219-9181

 You’ve captured their attention with the bait (the attention phase).
 Now is the time to reel potential clients in.

-The Interest stage can be considered as the middle of the lead gen funnel, where the objective is to get potential customers to engage with the product or service, and start to consider it as a solution to their problem or need.
+The Interest stage can be considered as the middle of the funnel, where the objective is to get potential customers to engage with the product or service, and start to consider it as a solution to their problem or need.

 The more detailed your descriptions are, the better.
 This can include examples such as use cases, the cultural relevance of the product, and other features that demonstrate how this particular product can benefit certain people.
 Additionally, emphasizing how this product or service solves a problem for potential customers will help them understand its value in more depth.